Feminist or Not? Gaetano Pesce's Up Chair Stirs Controversy in Milan

 Around 1968, Gaetano Pesce devotedly searched for new material, and so he came up with the idea to embrace the characteristics of a sponge and use it to manufacture a chair.
 The architect-designer started experimenting with polyurethane, which was the latest hi-tech material at the time, and so he developed the iconic model – a four-inch-thick disk which will unfold in a comfortable chair after removed from its PVC package.
 Accordingly, Pesce titled the new design Up; it was not a typical seat because of the bulbous shape inspired by the silhouette of an ancient fertility goddess and accompanied by an ottoman resembling a ball and chain.

-The famous Italian furniture brand B&B (then known as C&B) produced the chair the following year and placed it on the market.
+The famous Italian furniture brand B&B (then known as C&B) produced the seating object the following year and placed it on the market.
 The quick success was granted because of its two main features – it was modern and easily transported.
 Nevertheless, in 1973 the manufacturer stopped producing Up shortly after they discovered that Freon, the important substance mixed with polyurethane to achieve the mass, was harmful to the ozone layer.
-Despite that, the chair gained quite a reputation and was even called Big Mama, La Mamma, and Donna, and practically five decades later B&B introduced a Freon-free version in 2000.
+Despite that, this furniture piece gained quite a reputation and was even called Big Mama, La Mamma, and Donna, and practically five decades later B&B introduced a Freon-free version in 2000.

 The Alleged Feminism of Gaetano Pesce at Milan Design Week